 Despite a number of educational reforms over the past 50 years, the Danish educational system has retained the same basic structure (see figure 1.1 below).
 Upon completing primary and lower secondary schooling, children can either leave the educational system and enter the labor market, or select into one of two different upper secondary tracks.
 The first is three to four year apprenticeship-based vocational training, which is a mixture of on-the-job training at a company and formal schooling at upper secondary vocational schools.
 The second is the academic track known as the "Gymnasium" which also takes three years to complete.
 Completing the Gymnasium leads to eligibility for higher education.
 The Gymnasium is tracked in complex ways, comprising both within- and between-school tracking, and the complexity has increased over time as the Gymnasium curriculum has become increasingly differentiated (Danmarks Evalueringsinstitut (EVA) 2018).
-Upon completing the Gymnasium, students can enroll in higher education, which comes in three more or less hierarchically ordered types: Short-cycle higher education offered mostly at University Colleges of 2-3 years duration, medium-cycle higher education of 3-4 years duration, and long cycle higher education offered mostly at Universities with a duration of 5-6 years.
-Higher education is differentiated into many different fields, and this differentiation has also increased over time as higher education has been expanding.
+Upon completing the Gymnasium, students can enroll in higher education offered mostly at University Colleges of 2-3 years duration, medium-cycle higher education of 3-4 years duration, and long cycle higher education is differentiated into many different fields, and this differentiation has also increased over time as higher education has been expanding.